Skip to content

 Strong

-Led a cross-functional initiative to achieve SOC 2 Type II compliance for a cloud platform processing 2.3M daily API calls, implementing field-level encryption, audit logging, and role-based access controls that enabled entry into 3 regulated industry verticals (healthcare, finance, government).
+Led a cross-functional initiative to achieve SOC 2 Type II compliance for a cloud platform processing 2.3M daily API calls, implementing field-level encryption, audit logging, and role-based access controls that unlocked entry into 3 regulated verticals (healthcare, finance, government).

 Example 4